Leibniz’s Influence on 19th Century Logic

 For years Leibniz had written copiously on his many projects, but in the form of notes or memoranda, and most of what he had written remained unpublished in the library of Hanover, where he had served the Elector as historian, scientific advisor and expert on international law.
 (Ibid., 321)

 Heinrich Scholz, a great admirer of Leibniz and author of the first history of modern logic (Scholz 1931), argues along the same lines.
 For him, Leibniz is the creator of logistic, i.e., modern formal logic using logical calculi (Scholz 1931, 54, n.
 9).
 Scholz reports that Leibniz inspired 18th-century logicians in Germany, above all Johann Heinrich Lambert (1728–1777) and Gottfried Ploucquet (1716–1790).
-But then he stresses (ibid., 56) that the logical calculi created by the English logicians Augustus De Morgan and George Boole in the middle of the 19th century were completely independent of Leibniz and German 18th-century research on logic.
-These English calculi were amplified by the German mathematician Ernst Schröder in his monumental Vorlesungen über die Algebra der Logik (Schröder 1890-1905).
+But then he stresses (ibid., 56) that the logical calculi created in the middle of the 19th century by the English logician Augustus De Morgan and George Boole living in Ireland were completely independent of Leibniz and German 18th-century research on logic.
+These calculi were amplified by the German mathematician Ernst Schröder in his monumental Vorlesungen über die Algebra der Logik (Schröder 1890–1905).

 If this thesis of the independence of 19th-century algebra of logic from Leibniz is accepted, it is possible to connect the discovery of Leibniz, the logician, with the Leibniz renaissance in early 20th century.
 In addition to Couturat’s book La logique de Leibniz d’après des documents inédits (1901), with a presentation of Leibniz’s logic in the spirit of the new logic, the following landmark publications have to be mentioned: Bertrand Russell’s A Critical Exposition of the Philosophy of Leibniz (1900), providing an axiomatic deductive reconstruction of Leibnizian metaphysics, and Ernst Cassirer’s Leibniz’ System in seinen wissenschaftlichen Grundlagen (1902), focussing on a Neo-Kantian interpretation of Leibniz’s philosophy.
 Undoubtedly, Couturat’s edition of Leibniz’s Opuscules et fragments inédits de Leibniz (Leibniz 1903), taken from the manuscripts in the Royal Library in Hanover and published in 1903, gave for the first time access to the wealth of Leibniz’s different approaches to logic.